mssc89/CSR8675_BT870-B_Breakout_board/README.md

 EAGLE files for CSR8675 aka BT870-B dev module breakout board.

-It allows easy programmer, audio out and power connections.
-Includes mandatory power in resistor and BT antenna.
+It allows easy programmer, audio input and power connections.
+Includes mandatory power input resistor and BT antenna.
 Created for use with 5th gen iPod (hence the small footprint).